dfinity/motoko/design/IDL-AS.md

  * There is no way to produce `float32` or functions with a `query` annotation.
    Importing interfaces that contain these types fails.

+ * The functions `escape`/`unescape` ensure round-tripping of IDL field names through ActorScript types.
+See `IDL-AS.proofs.md` for details.

 ## The value mappings